 Although, before this signing the Warriors were just a bunch of guys that just got good playing with one another, and then emerged as all-stars.
 With the signing of 2014 MVP Kevin Durant made it seem as though the Warriors needed a starting five of Western Conference all-stars to win another championship.
 Before this villainous team was born the Golden State Warriors have had a rich and interesting history dating all the way back to 1946.

 The esteemed franchise we know of today as the Golden State Warriors went through a variety of names.
 They first were the Philadelphia Warriors.
 During their time known by the name in the latter was when their first championship was won.
 The championship was won in the 1946-1947 season when the Warriors beat the Chicago Stags in five games.
 Even though the NBA merger did not take place until 1949, this championship is still recognized as their first.

-The next name that the present day Golden State Warriors would take on during their rise to prominence would be the San Fransisco Warriors.
+The next name that the present day Golden State Warriors would take on during their rise to prominence would be the San Francisco Warriors.
 This name change took place in 1962.
 The following season to when they established themselves under this name is when they started to become a powerhouse in the NBA.
-In the 1963-1964 the San Francisco Warriors drafted Nate Thurmond and Wilt Chamberlin who both would be an intricate part to helping propel the team to the Western Division crown.
-Chamberlin would soon after be traded to the Philadelphia 76ers, and the following season the Warriors would only win 17 games.
+In the 1963-1964 the San Francisco Warriors drafted Nate Thurmond and Wilt Chamberlain who both would be an intricate part to helping propel the team to the Western Division crown.
+Chamberlain would soon after be traded to the Philadelphia 76ers, and the following season the Warriors would only win 17 games.